 Ex.
-4:14 And the anger of YAHWEH was kindled against Moses, and He said, Is not Aaron the Levite your brother?
+4:14: And the anger of YAHWEH was kindled against Moses, and He said, Is not Aaron the Levite your brother?
 I know that he can speak well.
 And also, behold, he comes forth to meet you: and when he sees you, he will be glad in his heart.
-(Moses, grumbling before YAHWEH.)
+(Moses was grumbling before YAHWEH.)

 Ex.
-11:8 And all these your servants shall come down to me, and bow down themselves unto me, saying, "You get out, and all the people that follow you" And after that I will go out.
+11:8: And all these your servants shall come down to me, and bow down themselves to me, saying, "You get out, and all the people that follow you" And after that I will go out.
 And he went out from Pharaoh in a great anger.
 (Moses before Pharoah.)

-Deuteronomy 4:25 When you shall beget children, and children’s children, and you shall have remained long in the land, and shall corrupt yourselves, and make a graven image, or the likeness of any thing, and shall do evil in the sight of YAHWEH your Elohim, to provoke Him to anger: (Provoking YAHWEH to anger.)
+Deuteronomy 4:25: When you shall beget children, and children’s children, and you shall have remained long in the land, and shall corrupt yourselves, and make a graven image, or the likeness of any thing, and shall do evil in the sight of YAHWEH your Elohim (God), to provoke Him to anger: (Provoking YAHWEH to anger.)

 Josh.
-23:16 When you have transgressed the covenant of YAHWEH your Elohim, which He commanded you, and have gone and served other gods, and bowed yourselves to them; then shall the anger of YAHWEH be kindled against you, and you shall perish quickly from off the good land which He has given unto you.
+23:16: When you have violated the covenant of YAHWEH, your Elohim, which He commanded you, and have gone and served other gods, and bowed yourselves to them; then shall the anger of YAHWEH be kindled against you, and you shall perish quickly from off the good land which He has given unto you.

 Psalm 7:11 YAHWEH judges the righteous, and YAHWEH is angry with the wicked every day.

-Psalm 30:5 For His anger endures but a moment; in His favour is life: weeping may endure for a night, but joy comes in the morning.
+Psalm 30:5: For His anger endures but a moment; in His favor is life: weeping may endure for a night, but joy comes in the morning.

-Psalm 37:8 Cease from anger, and forsake wrath: fret not yourself in any manner to do evil.
+Psalm 37:8: Cease from anger, and forsake wrath: fret not yourself in any manner to do harm.

-Psalm 78:49-50 He cast upon them the fierceness of His anger, wrath, and indignation, and trouble, by sending evil angels among them.
-50 He made a way to His anger; He spared not their soul from death, but gave their life over to the pestilence;
+Psalm 78:49-50: He cast upon them the fierceness of His anger, wrath, and indignation, and trouble, by sending evil angels among them.
+50 He made a way to His anger; He spared not their being from death, but gave their life over to the pestilence;

 Prov.
-29:22 An angry man stirs up strife, and a furious man abounds in transgression.
+29:22: An angry man stirs up strife, and a furious man abounds in violation.

 Isaiah 13:9 Behold, the day of YAHWEH comes, cruel both with wrath and fierce anger, to lay the land desolate: and He shall destroy the sinners thereof out of it.

-Joel 2:13 And rend your heart, and not your garments, and turn unto YAHWEH your Elohim: for He is gracious and merciful, slow to anger, and of great kindness, and He repents of the evil.
+Joel 2:13: And rend your heart, and not your garments, and turn unto YAHWEH, your Elohim: for He is gracious and merciful, slow to anger, and of great kindness, and He repents of the harm.

-Micah 7:18 Who is a YAHWEH like unto You, that pardons iniquity, and passes by the transgression of the remnant of His heritage?
-He retains not His anger for ever, because He delighteth in mercy.
+Micah 7:18: Who is an Elohim like You, that pardons iniquity, and passes by the violation of the remnant of His heritage?
+He does not retain His anger for ever, because He delights in mercy.

-John 7:23 If a human being receives circumcision on the Sabbath Day in order that The Law of Moses might not be broken, are you angry at Me because I have made a human being completely healthy on the Sabbath Day?
-(RTNC) (The anger of the scribes and Pharisees toward The Messiah.)
+John 7:23: If a human being receives circumcision on the Sabbath Day in order that The Law of Moses might not be broken, are you angry at Me because I have made a human being completely healthy on the Sabbath Day?
+(RTNC - Re-Thinking The New Covenant) (The anger of the scribes and Pharisees toward The Messiah.)

-Titus 1:7 Indeed, a superintendent must be blameless as a steward of YAHWEH, not self-willed, not quick-tempered, not given to wine, not violent, not greedy, (Characteristics of church leaders.)
+Titus 1:7: Indeed, a superintendent must be blameless as a steward of YAHWEH, not self-willed, not quick-tempered, not given to wine, not violent, not greedy, (RTNC) (Characteristics of church leaders.)

-Rev. 11:18 And the nations have become enraged.
-And Your wrath has come; also for the dead to be judged, and compensation to be given to Your servants, the prophets, and to the saints, and to those who revere Your name, small and great, and to destroy those who destroy the earth.”
+Rev. 11:18: And the nations have become enraged.
+And Your wrath has come; also for the dead to be judged, and compensation to be given to Your servants, the prophets, and to the set apart ones, and to those who revere Your name, small and great, and to destroy those who destroy the earth.”
 (RTNC)